10 Lead Generation and Prospecting Tips for Salespeople

 9. Develop a lead nurturing plan

-While you may generate leads from your initial campaign, you will generate more by following up with additional touches just be sure that are meaningful and relevant to your audience.
+While you may generate leads from your initial campaign, you will generate more by following up with additional touches just be sure that is meaningful and relevant to your audience.

 10. Develop and maintain your own database